OSGeo/OSGeoLive-doc/en/quickstart/usb_quickstart.rst

 --------------------------------------------------------------------------------

 * A 8 GB USB flash drive is recommended.
-* An OSGeo-Live DVD or ISO image (downloaded from: http://live.osgeo.org/en/download.html)
+* An OSGeo-Live ISO image (downloaded from: http://live.osgeo.org/en/download.html) or converted from a DVD.

  * For a 4 GB USB flash drive, use osgeo-live-mini ISO (without Windows and Mac installers)
  * For a 8 GB USB flash drive, use either osgeo-live-mini ISO, osgeo-live ISO, or an osgeo-live DVD (with Windows and Mac installers)